Use Cases

 async def run_financial_agent(user_message: str, user_context: dict):

-"""Financial agent with Veto authorization on every tool call."""
+"""Financial agent with Veto authorization on each governed tool call."""

 messages = [{"role": "user", "content": user_message}]